-Will Growing MKE make changes to the building codes that cover residential construction?
+30. Will the Housing Element make changes to the building codes that cover residential construction?

-• No, Growing MKE is not proposing specific changes to building codes.
-In Wisconsin, building codes are adopted and set by the State, and local municipalities cannot make changes to building codes.

-Growing MKE is proposing to make changes to the City's Zoning Code to permit additional styles of housing.
-Separate from the Zoning Code, building codes also establish minimum health and safety requirements related to required fire access and egress, light and ventilation, construction techniques, etc.
+- No, the Housing Element is not proposing specific changes to building codes.
+In Wisconsin, building codes are adopted and set by the State, and local municipalities cannot make changes to building codes. - The Housing Element is proposing to make changes to the City's Zoning Code to permit additional styles of housing.
+Separate from the Zoning Code, building codes also establish minimum health and safety requirements related to required fire access and egress, light and ventilation, construction techniques, etc. - Changes made to the building code in approximately 2018 require any building with more than two units to comply with the commercial code standards.
+Singlefamily detached homes and duplexes follow the residential building code.